phaserjs/phaser/README.md

 * Math.normalizeAngle - normalises an angle, now in radians only.
 * Math.normalizeLatitude - Normalizes a latitude to the [-90,90] range.
 * Math.normalizeLongitude - Normalizes a longitude to the [-180,180] range.
-* Phaser.Line added to the group of geometry classes, with full point on line/segment and intersection tests (see new examples)
+* Phaser.Line added to the geometry classes, with full point on line/segment and intersection tests (see new examples)
 * Phaser.CANVAS_PX_ROUND is a boolean.
 If 'true' the Canvas renderer will Math.floor() all coordinates before drawImage, stopping pixel interpolation.
 Defaults to false.
 * Phaser.CANVAS_CLEAR_RECT is a boolean.
 If 'true' (the default) it will context.clearRect() every frame.
 If false this is skipped (useful if you know you don't need it)
 * Collision now works between Sprites positioned via sprite.x/y, sprite.body.x/y or sprite.body.velocity.
 * If you are tweening a sprite and still want physics collision, set `sprite.body.moves = false` otherwise it will fight against the tween motion.
+* Game.enableStep will enable core game loop stepping.
+When enabled you must call game.step() directly (perhaps via a DOM button?), very useful for debugging!
+* Game.disableStep turns core update loop stepping off.
+* Debug.renderPhysicsBody(body, color) is extremely useful for debugging the new physics bodies.
+Will draw the outline + points in the color given.
+* Debug.renderBodyInfo(sprite, x, y, color) will display lots of Sprite body data.

 New Examples: